GermanCentralLibraryForTheBlind/sublime-brailleMusic/README.md

 # WARNING
 This is an alpha- version under heavy development, optimized for use at the [German Central Library for the blind and visual impaired](http://dzb.de).
 It may not work with your own braille- music- text files.
+Especially the current builds are made for german ascii braille and may not work with other language character sets.